code-423n4/2022-09-vtvl-findings/data/brgltd-Q.md

 # [NC-07] Repeated validation can be refactored into a single modifier

-The checks for validation an input address against address zero can be refactored into a single modifier to improve code reusability.
+The checks for validating an input address against address zero can be refactored into a single modifier to improve code reusability.

 ```solidity
 $ git diff --no-index VTVLVesting.sol.orig VTVLVesting.sol